How to show photos, videos, and web content from your cellphone on a laptop or Smart TV

 - The Rise of YouTube as a Sunday School media resource

-Not having an internet connection in the classroom is a modern problem for teachers who want to use online media in their Sunday School.
+Not having an internet connection in Sunday School is a modern problem.

 The following instructions and screenshot are from an iPhone 6.
 Newer phones and Androids will work approximately the same way.